 To avoid smoke and other disturbance to residents, barbecues are only permitted on the hard-standing area in the rear garden, not on the grass or near the building.
 After a barbecue please dispose of any rubbish in the main rubbish bins, not the small garden bin.

 Children of residents and visitors are not to play in corridors, staircases or any inside common areas.

-No bird, dog or other animal can be kept in the flat at any time without the previous written consent of the lessor or its agents.
+No bird, dog or other animal can be kept in a flat at any time without the previous written consent of the freeholder or their agents.

 Dogs must be kept on a lead at all times, especially in the back garden.
 Owners must not allow them to foul the common areas, and be prepared to clean up after them.

 The installation of wooden flooring is against the terms of the lease.
 Should any resident cause noise nuisance to others because of this, they will be instructed to lay carpets.